AjayMT/silk/README.md

 }
 ```

-(This syntax is exceptionally ugly, I'm working on it.)

 ### Other miscellaneous things

 Silk will never implicitly cast or coerce types.
 This is both a design choice and a